Your Workout Plan continued...

 - Pull your abdominal muscles in and up toward your spine as you exercise.

 - Work with slow, controlled movements, breathing evenly, without holding your breath.

 - Tailor your number of repetitions and sets to your current level of core fitness.

 - If you have mild back pain, core-strengthening exercises may improve posture, ease symptoms, and prevent future pain.
-If you have severe back pain or injury, talk to your doctor before you start any exercise program.
+If you have severe back pain or injury, are out of shape, or have any medical problems, talk to your doctor before you start any exercise program.
 Some exercises may not be recommended.